BuiltWithGenie/GenieWorkshop/README.md

 ## Preparing for the workshop

 Before the workshop starts, please make sure you have the requirements.
-Then, set up your environment:
+Then, set up your environment by

 - Installing the packages that will be used by the app with the included `pkginstall.sh` script: